Countries

 Our approach to a just transition and respect for human rights is aligned with the international agenda, as well as available guidance and frameworks.
 It is risk-based and aims to create shared value, and we strive to integrate just transition objectives and human rights obligations into relevant business processes and activities.

-Statkraft undertakes regular corporate-level human rights risk assessments in line with the UN Guiding Principles.
+Statkraft undertakes regular corporate-level human rights risk assessments in line with the OECD Guidelines on Responsible Business Conduct and the UN Guiding Principles on Business and Human Rights.
 The focus in these assessments is risk to people.
-Based on the last assessment from 2023, the following key rightsholder groups in the value chain have been identified:
+Based on the last assessment from 2022, the following key rightsholder groups in the value chain have been identified:

 • In upstream activities: Contract workers and supply chain workers